aimukhin/minfft/README.md

 dimension.

 ## Performance
-Below is a plot of the speed and accuracy of our library, compared with FFTW and Kiss FFT.
+Below are the plots of the speed and accuracy of our library, compared with the libraries of similar design - KissFFT and PocketFFT.
+Performance of the highly-optimized FFTW library is also shown for reference.

 ![](docs/speed.svg)